santinic/pampy/README.md

 Currently it works only in Python > 3.6 [Because dict matching can work only in the latest Pythons](https://mail.python.org/pipermail/python-dev/2017-December/151283.html).

+I'm currently working on a backport with some minor syntax changes for Python2.

 To install it:

 ```$ pip install pampy```